alttch/eva3/doc/lm/ext.rst

 macros.
 Additionally :doc:`/lm/lm` has ability to extend macros with extensions.

-Modules are more flexible and are standard Python way to extend your software.
+Modules are more flexible and are a standard Python way to extend your software.
-However macro extensions are more simple, standartized and easy to configure.
+However macro extensions are more simple, standardized and easy to configure.
 As the goal is to keep macro code as simple as possible, macro extensions are the best choice in many cases.